avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 the mandatory PDF format incorporates a single line for the employer name, and a short headline about the details of the task.
 Superficially the HTML version mimics the same format.
-The PDF headline links to the HTML version, where the HTML version uses the HTML `<details>` tag to optionally allow viewing the full description of the task.
+The PDF headline links to the HTML version, where the HTML version uses the HTML `<details>` tag (typically preceded by the _right pointing triangle_ symbol "$(RIGHT_POINTING_TRIANGLE)") to optionally enable viewing the full description of the task.
 This design is similar to a web news site with a listing of headlines that enables clicking to access details.
-The advantage of this scheme is that most _HR_ departments forbid their readers from contacting a candidate for more details without first conducting an official interview which is a major formal process.
+The advantage of this scheme is that most _HR_ departments forbid their readers from contacting a candidate for more details without first conducting an official interview which is typically a major formal process.
 My scheme short circuits this dilemna to the advantage of both the reader and the candidate.
 See my source code at:
 [https://github.com/avraham-bernstein/avraham-bernstein.github.io/tree/master/cv](https://github.com/avraham-bernstein/avraham-bernstein.github.io/tree/master/cv).